 The veterans of the war who justifiably still visit Normandy each year are fast decreasing in number, (This year one veteran died in Deauville on his way to the celebrations) and soon there won't be many of them still living.
 The D day event will probably carry on though and we will be left with people who don't understand the historical significance playing at being soldiers for a weekend.
 The 6th June will become just a day when people can have a party and buy into a largely meaningless D day experience.

-that the first and second world wars cost us.
+So perhaps the truth behind the celebration of the largest invasion in history is that by celebrating this destruction we can can hide the guilt of wasting the two generations that the first and second world wars cost us.
 How many of those who died in the conflict could have gone on to improve the world in ways we will now never know?

+History repeats itself because we forget the past quickly.
+Times have changed but we don't always change enough.
 The same groups and classes of people who started the first world war are still allowed to have the same powers today.
 The end of a war is worth celebrating but useless if we just start new ones.